 Denver Moves: Pedestrians and Trails is a citywide plan for completing and improving sidewalks, street crossings and trails – the most essential elements of our transportation network.
 Denver will be improving connections near transit, as we strive to make walking and using a wheelchair safer and more comfortable in every corner of our city.
 It also includes exciting recommendations for enhancing our recreational trail network, including opportunities for new multi-use and singletrack trails.

-Following the public review process, three of the draft plans--Comprehensive Plan 2040, Blueprint Denver and Game Plan for a Healthy City--will begin the legislative review process, including public hearings with the Denver Parks and Recreation Board (Game Plan for a Healthy City only), the Denver Planning Board and City Council.
+Following the public review process, three of the draft plans--Comprehensive Plan 2040, Blueprint Denver and Game Plan for a Healthy City--began the legislative review process, including public hearings with the Denver Parks and Recreation Board (Game Plan for a Healthy City only), the Denver Planning Board and City Council.
+Council officially adopted Comprehensive Plan 2040 and Blueprint Denver on April 22 and will consider Game Plan for a Healthy City in May.